katacoda/scenario-examples/uilayouts/uilayout-editor-terminal/step1.md

 ]
 </pre>

+Files open in the editor window are updated as you make changes in the editor.
-If the files do not already exist, the tabs will still open for them, but they will not be created when they are updated in the editor window.
+If the files do not already exist, the tabs will still open for them, but they will not be created until you have updated the content in the editor window.

-The path for these filenames, and for all editor file commands is relative to the `uieditorpath`.
+You can include a path with these filenames.
+Paths should be given relative to the `uieditorpath`.
+Only files under that path will be diplayed in the editor's directory tree.

-The syntax for the editor is automatically inferred from the file extension.
-This can be enforced by including a "uisettings"
+The syntax highlighting for the editor is automatically inferred from the file extension.
+This can be enforced by adding a `uisettings` to your environment.

 <pre>
 "environment": {
     "uilayout": "editor-terminal",
+    "uieditorpath": "/root/example",
     "uisettings": "javascript"
 },
 </pre>

 # Helper Functionality

-To support users, Katacoda has integrated various features to help users.
+You can replace, prepend, append, and insert text into an open editor file.

 Copy file to editor: